deboranegrao/instagram-landing-page/README.md

 ## CSS resources

 In this project you will check the usability of the following resources:
-    * padding, margin, background, color, size
+- padding, margin, background, color, size
-    * width, height
+- width, height
-    * display, justify-content, align-items, flex-direction
+- display, justify-content, align-items, flex-direction
-    * media queries
+- media queries

 ## Meta

 Débora Negrão - (https://www.linkedin.com/in/deboranegrao/) - deboraafnegrao@gmail.com
-You can check the project in: (https://instagram-landing-page.deboranegrao.repl.co/)
+You can check the project in: [instagram-landing-page](https://instagram-landing-page.deboranegrao.repl.co/ "repl.it project")